rbt-lang/rbt-proto/doc/unfolding.rst

       \operatorname{Dept} \to \operatorname{Seq}\{\operatorname{Text}\}

-.. slide:: Class Arrows
+.. slide:: Expressing Class Relationships
    :level: 2

-   Database schema describes entity classes as objects:
+   Database schema represents entity classes as *objects:*

    .. math::

       \operatorname{Dept}, \quad \operatorname{Empl}

-   Can we also describe them as arrows?
+   Can we also represent them as *arrows?*

-   What would be a signature of a class arrow?
+   * What would be the signature of a class arrow?

+   * Conveniently, we just defined type :math:`\operatorname{Seq}\{T\}`.

+   * We can guess *the output:* a sequence of entities of a particular class.

+   * But what is *the input?*

    .. math::

       &\operatorname{department} & : (?)&\to\operatorname{Seq}\{\operatorname{Dept}\} \\
       &\operatorname{employee} & : (?)&\to\operatorname{Seq}\{\operatorname{Empl}\}

-   Output: a sequence of all entities of a particular type.

-   But what is the input?

-.. slide:: Class Arrows: Singleton Type
+.. slide:: Class Relationships: Singleton Type
    :level: 3

    Let us introduce *a singleton type* (type with a single value):